vuejs/vue-loader/docs/guide/README.md

 }
 ```

-**The plugin is required.** It is responsible for cloning any other rules you have defined and applying them to the corresponding language blocks in `.vue` files.
+**The plugin is required!** It is responsible for cloning any other rules you have defined and applying them to the corresponding language blocks in `.vue` files.
 For example, if you have a rule matching `/\.js$/`, it will be applied to `<script>` blocks in `.vue` files.

 A more complete example webpack config will look like this: